 The Earth’s natural heat flow is broadly attributed to a contribution from the primordial heat inherited from the formation of Earth and from the natural decay of radioactive elements, typically of the isotopes of uranium (238U, 235U), Thorium (232Th) and potassium (40K) (Pollack and Chapman, 1977).
 Due to geochemical differentiation, partial melting and magma crystallization processes, the upper crust is generally enriched in heat producing elements (Beamish and Busby, 2016) and their distribution can provide an important control on the temperature distribution within the earth lithosphere (Sandiford, McLaren et al., 2006).
 A combined determination of the conductive heat flow and radiogenic heat production (RHP) therefore allows to better constrain the thermal field within the study area (i.e. Jaupart and Mareschal, 2005).

 The Midlothian Coalfield is situated in the south east of the Midland Valley of Scotland (MVS), a 80 km wide, 150 km long WSW-ENE trending Carboniferous graben extending across Scotland (Browne et al., 1999; Underhill et al., 2008).
 It is located in a geologically stable part of Earth’s crust, where only granite intrusions would contain sufficient concentration of K, T and U elements to generate significant radiogenic heat (Gillespie et al., 2013).
-An analysis of the radiogenic heat production in the Midlothian Coalfield is suggested in Supplementary Material SM 1 and show that, assuming a homogeneous 2900 m3 rock volume with an average RHP of 1.217 µW/m3, the total heat generated would equal 3.41×10−3 W, representing an insignificant part of 0.0003 % of the 1200 W required annual for heat consumption.
+An analysis of the radiogenic heat production in the Midlothian Coalfield is presented in Supplementary Material SM 1.
+This shows that, assuming a homogeneous 2900 m3 rock volume with an average RHP of 1.217 µW/m3, the total heat generated would equal 3.41×10−3 W, representing an insignificant part (0.0003 %) of the 1200 W required annual for heat consumption.

 In 2013, Gillespie et al. used a compilation of 35 heat flow data reported from the BGS Catalogue of Geothermal Data for the UK (Burley et al., 1984; Rollin, 1987) and Brereton et al. (1988) to map the heat flow in Scotland.
 An average heat flow of 56 mW/m² was calculated from values ranging from 29 to 82 mW/m² measured at depth < 400 m in onshore boreholes.
 Apparent ‘hot spots’ corresponding to granite intrusions were identified in the central part of the Midland Valley and in the East Grampians region, with heat flows of 60 mW/m² and 70 mW/m², respectively (Gillespie et al., 2013).
 In boreholes where no heat flow was measured, geothermal gradients were calculated from the surface and bottom-hole temperatures measured in 61 boreholes, down to 1300 m depth (Burley et al., 1984).
 The average temperature gradient for all boreholes ranges from 3.7 to 45°C/km, with a mean of 22.5 ◦C/km.
 Plotted all together, the data indicate an average temperature gradient dTdz≈31°C/km.